 Meet Valerie Simpson, writer of those songs, the ‘Simpson’ in Ashford and Simpson, owner of the Sugar Bar.

-The bar features Soul, R&B, and jazz, all played by busy musicians who also play other gigs in other clubs and on Broadway.
+The bar features Soul, R&B, and jazz, all played by musicians who also play gigs in other clubs and on Broadway.
 ‘They say’ that even Stevie Wonder played here after a Radio City Music Hall gig.